-I started by using a food processor to turn my leftover cake into crumbs.
+To start, I used a food processor to turn my leftover cake into crumbs.
 I had about 400g cake.
 It doesn’t matter how much cake you have, you just need approx half the amount of cream cheese.

 I rolled all the cake into balls using my hands and placed them onto a lined baking tray.
-I then put them in the freezer for about an hour.
-I got 24 cake truffles exactly from the mixture.
+Then I put them in the freezer for about an hour.

-I melted 250g white chocolate (this covered 16 of the cake truffles).
-I also melted 125g dark chocolate for the remaining 8 cake truffles.
+I melted white chocolate (this covered 16 of the cake truffles).
+I also melted dark chocolate for the remaining 8 cake truffles.

-I removed the truffles from the freezer and dipped them into the chocolate and coated them using two forks to balance them.
+After I removed the truffles from the freezer, I dipped them into the chocolate and coated them using two forks to balance them.
 I placed them onto some greaseproof paper and placed a single heart sprinkle on each one.
-I left them to set.
+Then I left them to set.

-I loved the final effect and I thought they looked really pretty!
+I loved the final effect of the Pink Velvet Cake Truffles and I thought they looked really pretty!
 I also found them a lot easier to handle and less messy to dip in chocolate than regular chocolate based truffles.

-Inside the truffles is a delicious moist centre.
+Inside the Pink Velvet Cake Truffles is a delicious moist centre.
 I mean, cream cheese and cake mixed together, is that ever not going to be good?!
 It’s dangerously easy to eat several of these in one sitting!

 Pink Velvet Cake Truffles